codeface-io/SwiftObserver/README.md

 let sharedText = Var<String>()
 ```

-Ignoring messages from `self` is typical when multiple entities observe and mutate shared data.
-An entity would only care about the modifications that others made, so it would identify itself as change author when modifying the data, and only process messages that are not from `self` when observing the data.

 ### Author Related Transforms

 There are three transforms related to message authors.
 As with other transforms, you can apply them directly in observations or create them as standalone observables.